Donations

 Lee and John Klousia

-Kositzka, and Wicks & Company
+Kositzka, Wicks & Company

 Lois Herr Family Fund